-- If the termination of employment was voluntary on the part of Mr. Hallowell and not for "Good Reason" as defined in the Employment Agreement, the Company was required pay to Mr. Hallowell all earned and unpaid amounts due to him for salary through the termination date.
-Mr. Hallowell then would have had 90 days after the termination of his employment (or such shorter period as provided in the documents governing such options) to exercise any and all options to purchase the shares of Autoscope's Common Stock that he owned and were exercisable at the termination date.
+- If the termination of employment was voluntary on the part of Mr. Hallowell and not for "Good Reason" as defined in the Employment Agreement, the Company was required to pay to Mr. Hallowell all earned and unpaid amounts due to him for salary through the termination date.
+Mr. Hallowell then would have had 90 days after the termination of his employment (or such shorter period as is provided in the documents governing such options) to exercise any and all options to purchase the shares of Autoscope's Common Stock that he owned and were exercisable at the termination date.
 Any other options and any unvested restricted stock or restricted stock units for the Autoscope's Common Stock that he owns would terminate.
-Because Mr. Hallowell voluntarily retired effective December 31, 2023, these are the provisions that govern his compensation. - If the termination of employment was "With Cause" as defined in the Employment Agreement, Mr. Hallowell would not have been entitled to any severance, and any and all options, restricted stock and restricted stock units for Autoscope's Common Stock that he owned would terminate.
-However, in that case, Mr. Hallowell would have had 10 days after being provided by the Company with written notice of the breach to cure such alleged breach, failure or misconduct if the breach, failure or misconduct is curable. - If Mr. Hallowell terminated his employment for "Good Reason" as defined in the Employment Agreement or the Company terminated his employment for any reason other than With Cause or because of Mr. Hallowell's inability to perform his duties because of death or disability, upon his entry into a release agreement substantially in the form attached as Appendix B to the Employment Agreement (the "Release"), Mr. Hallowell would have been entitled to six months of salary continuation, without eligibility for bonus, and he would have had 90 days after the termination of his employment (or such shorter period as provided in the documents governing such options) to exercise all options to purchase the shares of the Company's Common Stock that he owned and that were exercisable at the termination date.
+Because Mr. Hallowell voluntarily retired effective December 31, 2023, these are the provisions that govern his compensation.
+He entered into an Independent Consulting Agreement with the Company effective on his termination of employment in December 2023 (described below), and pursuant to the terms of his option agreement (described below), the options he held at the termination of his employment did not terminate. - If the termination of employment was "With Cause" as defined in the Employment Agreement, Mr. Hallowell would not have been entitled to any severance, and any and all options, restricted stock and restricted stock units for Autoscope's Common Stock that he owned would terminate.
+However, in that case, Mr. Hallowell would have had 10 days after being provided by the Company with written notice of the breach to cure such alleged breach, failure or misconduct if the breach, failure or misconduct is curable. - If Mr. Hallowell terminated his employment for "Good Reason" as defined in the Employment Agreement or the Company terminated his employment for any reason other than With Cause or because of Mr. Hallowell's inability to perform his duties because of death or disability, upon his entry into a release agreement substantially in the form attached as Appendix B to the Employment Agreement (the "Release"), Mr. Hallowell would have been entitled to six months of salary continuation, without eligibility for bonus, and he would have had 90 days after the termination of his employment (or such shorter period as is provided in the documents governing such options) to exercise all options to purchase the shares of the Company's Common Stock that he owned and that were exercisable at the termination date.
 Any other options and any unvested restricted stock or restricted stock units for Company's Common Stock owned by him would terminate.

-In connection with the Employment Agreement, Autoscope granted Mr. Hallowell an immediately exercisable option with a term of 10 years to purchase 60,000 shares of Autoscope's Common Stock at an exercise price of \$6.87 per share (which was equal to the closing price of Autoscope's Common Stock as quoted on Nasdaq on the trading day immediately before the date of the Employment Agreement).
-The option was granted under the terms of the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan that was assumed by Autoscope effective on July 21, 2021.
+In connection with entering into the Employment Agreement, Autoscope granted Mr. Hallowell an immediately exercisable option with a term of 10 years to purchase 60,000 shares of Autoscope's Common Stock at an exercise price of \$6.87 per share (which was equal to the closing price of Autoscope's Common Stock as quoted on Nasdaq on the trading day immediately before the date of the Employment Agreement).
+The option was granted under the terms of the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan that was assumed by Autoscope effective on July 21, 2021 (the "2024 Plan").
 When he signed the Employment Agreement, Mr. Hallowell also entered into a Confidentiality, Noncompetition, and Invention Assignment Agreement with the Company dated as of February 1, 2022 in the form attached as Appendix A to the Employment Agreement.